lightelligence-io/docs/content/en/users/creating-tenants.md

 As a tenant, assign users and roles to manage the system landscape composed of IoT devices.

+{{% todo %}}@tbd: Who is supposed to create tenant, what's the typical role in the company?

+@tbd: What prerequisites must be met: e.g. payment information I have to have at hand{{% /todo %}}

 ## Use Cases

 Create multiple tenants in one of the following cases, for example: